AI in patient portals pharma

 5. Challenges and considerations

 Despite the potential benefits, AI-driven patient portals also pose challenges.
-Data security and privacy concerns, transparency, and user trust are critical considerations in the implementation of AI and machine learning technologies.
-It’s essential to address these challenges responsibly to ensure the ethical and effective use of AI in patient portals.
+Data security and privacy concerns, transparency, and user trust are critical considerations in the implementation of large language models and machine learning technologies.
+Additionally, there are risks associated with automation bias, automation complacency, and confirmation bias, as clinicians may over-trust AI-generated responses that align with their expectations, potentially compromising patient safety.

 5.1 Data security and privacy concerns